graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 Two API calls are available for selecting the number and configuration of the IPU system.

-``tensorflow.contrib.ipu.util.auto_select_ipus`` allows the selection of a number of IPUs.
+``auto_select_ipus`` allows the selection of a number of IPUs.
 The process searches for the first set of IPUs which match the number requested.

-``tensorflow.contrib.ipu.util.select_ipus`` allows the selection of a specific IPU hardware device ordinal, as returned by the ``gc-info`` tool.
+``select_ipus`` allows the selection of a specific IPU hardware device ordinal, as returned by the ``gc-info`` tool.

 Each of these functions takes as a first argument the options structure returned by the ``create_ipu_config`` function.
 The second argument is